syncfusion-content/javascript-docs/js/TreeGrid/Data-Binding.md

 ![](/js/TreeGrid/Data-Binding_images/Data-Binding_img1.png)

+It is also possible to set the data source to TreeGrid using ejDataManager.
+And we can pass the query value to ejDataManager by using [`query`](https://help.syncfusion.com/api/js/ejtreegrid#members:query) property.

+The following code example explains how to assign the ejDataManager instance to TreeGrid.

+{% highlight js %}

+    $("#TreeGridContainer").ejTreeGrid({
+        //...
+        dataSource: ej.DataManager(taskDetails),
+        query: ej.Query().select("taskID", "taskName", "startDate", "duration", "progress", "subtasks"),
+        //...
+    });

+{% endhighlight %}

 ### Self-Referential Data Binding (Flat Data)

 TreeGrid is rendered from Self-Referential data structures by providing two fields, **ID** field and **parent ID** field.